-Optocase is a collaborative initiative between Optometry and Ophthalmology whose mission is to ensure that Optometrists have access to practical evidence-based optometric continuing education.
+Optocase is a collaborative initiative between Ophthalmology and Optometry whose mission is to ensure that eye doctors have access to practical evidence-based ocular continuing education.

 Our case-based materials ensure that you learn the latest evidence-based approach to important eye conditions, anywhere, anytime.
-We create our optometry content from cases we see and ensure that each and every continuing education module is based on the latest scientific information.
-Each optocase is presented in an easy to use multimedia format, and is approved for CE credit through COPE.
+We create our clinical content from cases we see and ensure that each and every continuing education module is based on the latest scientific information.
+Each optocase is presented in an easy to use multimedia format, and is approved for CE credit.

 Dr. Sharma has received numerous medical research grants and awards, including those from the Canadian Institutes for Health Research, the Canadian Foundation for Innovation and the American Academy of Ophthalmology.
 Dr. Sharma, who completed his medical training at Wills Eye Hospital and Harvard University, is the Editor-in-Chief of Optocase.

-Dr. Davin Johnson, an ophthalmology resident at Queen's University, is the Associate Editor of Optocase.
-Dr. Johnson completed his undergraduate and medical degrees at Queen’s University, and has authored numerous publications which appear in the peer-reviewed literature.
+Dr. Davin Johnson, an Adjunct Professor in the Department of Ophthalmology at Queen’s University, is the Associate Editor of Optocase.
+Dr. Johnson completed his undergraduate, medical degree, and Ophthalmology residency at Queen’s University, and has authored numerous publications which appear in the peer-reviewed literature.

 His publications have appeared in prestigious journals such as JAMA and Current Opinion in Ophthalmology, as well as others including the Canadian Journal of Ophthalmology and Journal of Cataract and Refractive Surgery.
 He has also authored many Ophthaproblem articles that appear in Canadian Family Physician – the official journal of the College of Family Physicians.